Form preview

 What is IRS 8958

-The Form 8958 Allocation of Tax Amounts is a federal tax form used by individuals in community property states to allocate tax amounts between spouses or registered domestic partners (RDPs) for federal income tax purposes.
+The Form 8958 Allocation of Tax Amounts is a tax form used by individuals in community property states to allocate tax amounts between spouses or registered domestic partners for federal income tax purposes.

 pdfFiller scores top ratings on review platforms